cdvel/FrOST/FrOST.Algorithms/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : FrOST.Algorithms Project Overview
+    DYNAMIC LINK LIBRARY : FrOST.Algorithms Project Overview
 ========================================================================

-AppWizard has created this FrOST.Algorithms application for you.
+AppWizard has created this FrOST.Algorithms DLL for you.

 This file contains a summary of what you will find in each of the files that make up your FrOST.Algorithms application.